-With a little bit of planning and creativity, you can find everything you need—and maybe even some things you didn’t know you needed.
+With a bit of planning and creativity, you can find everything you need—and maybe even some things you didn’t know you needed.
 Here’s how best to shop when you live in a rural area:

 1. Make Your Shopping List—Check It Twice!